Drive From Wheelchair WAVs

 If you are applying for financial help for a DFW or IT vehicle, the application is first considered by Motability, the Charity.
 If you're eligible for financial help, an advisor will contact you to discuss any essential information such as the size of your wheelchair, equipment you regularly travel with and your upper body strength.
 They'll then arrange an appointment for an assessor to visit you at home and from the discussion over the phone, they will bring what they believe to be the most suitable vehicle to demonstrate.

-If you are funding the DFW yourself your converter will usually conduct an assessment for you, but you can also seek independent advice from a mobility assessment company if you wish to do so.
+If you are funding the DFW yourself your converter will usually conduct an assessment for you, but you can also seek independent advice from a mobility assessment company such as Driving MobilityOpens in new window .
+Call our Customer Services team on 0300 456 4566 if you would like to arrange a Driving Mobility assessment.

 What happens during an assessment?